n8kolenberg/klarna_docs/docs/homepage.md

 - Password: _CnXzI9E2K5E8NCtz_

 > Note:
 There's Klarna Checkout V2 and V3.
-V3 obviously has benefits above using V2 in the sense that it will keep on receiving updates from Klarna and is done to be smooother to implement and use by merchants.
+V3 has benefits above using V2 in the sense that it will keep on receiving updates from Klarna and is done to be smooother to implement and use by merchants.

-?> **The advantages of V3 above V2** <br> ⏫ Merchant Portal <br> ⏫ Order creation (acknowledge) ▶️ At order creation (confirmation) instead of push <br> ⏫ On Site Messaging <br> ⏫ Klarna Shipping Selector <br> ⏫ Pre-fill whole address ▶️ Not only email and postal code <br>⏫ Settlement API ▶️ Fetching Settlements via API <br> ⏫ Country Selector ▶️ No need to reload session when changing country <br> ⏫ More use of JavaScript API <br> ⏫ Order status ▶️ Follow the complete cycle of your order <br>⏫ Global ▶️ Let merchants sell with cards to more countries <br>⏫ Inline card <br>⏫ Image URI ▶️ Making the post purchase UX better
+?> **The advantages of V3 above V2** <br>
+🕶️ Merchant Portal <br>
+🕶️ Order creation (acknowledge) ▶️ At order creation (confirmation) instead of push <br>
+️️️️️🕶️️️️️️️️️ ️️️️️On Site Messaging <br>
+️️🕶 ️Klarna Shipping Selector <br>
+️️🕶 ️Pre-fill whole address ▶️ Not only email and postal code <br>
+️️🕶 ️Settlement API ▶️ Fetching Settlements via API <br> ️️🕶 ️Country Selector ▶️ No need to reload session when changing country <br> ️️🕶 ️More use of JavaScript API <br>
+️️🕶 ️Order status ▶️ Follow the complete cycle of your order <br>
+️️🕶 ️Global ▶️ Let merchants sell with cards to more countries <br>
+️️🕶 ️Inline card <br>
+🕶 Image URI ▶️ Making the post purchase UX better

 ## Klarna Checkout V3